NoahCornish/OHLpkg/README.md

 `z <- get_RawStats(season_name = "2025 Pre-Season")`

-Version 2.3.0 will include more arguments for various functions.
+`p <- get_GameEvents(game_id = 12345)`

-This upcoming minor version will be released by the end of August.
+Version 3.0.0 will include more arguments for various functions.
+This upcoming major version will be released by the start of the 2024-2025 OHL Season.

 [OHLpkg Project Information](https://github.com/users/NoahCornish/projects/4?pane=info&statusUpdateId=42574)